rylarson/tao-chef-talk/index.md

       * Poor sharable design
          * Often automation is designed to address a specific problem
          * Again, not composable
-      * NIH syndrome
+      * NIH syndrome - people problem

 --new-slide--

 ## Automate Development, test, and build environments with DevOps tools

 Note:
-   * Describe what is necessary to version an automated environment
+   * Propose that we can solve these problems by defining development, test, and build environments using DevOps tools
    * Not going to prescribe specific tools, but I will tell you what we use

 --page-break--